akc8012/acolannino.io/content/blog/gina-blog/index.md

 ### Going nuts with it and doing whatever - Why I'm using **Preact** instead of **React**
 Unlike React, Preact will not work on granny's web browser.
 More on that later.

 Preact is also not maintained by Facebook, *The Evil Corp™*.
 Instead, Preact is maintained instead by, uh... [some dude]?
-And has some [mysterious corporate backers] so that's better, I think?
+And has some [mysterious corporate backers].
+So this is better, I think?

 Anyway, not the point.
 I'm using Preact instead of React because of the all-important **P**.
 This stands for **petite**, meaning Preact is a *petite* React.
-It essentially gives the same great developer experience of React, but you get the added benefit of shipping a much less bloated runtime to users.
+Essentially it enables the same great developer experience of React, with the added benefit of getting to ship a much less bloated runtime to users.

 Preact accomplishes this by doing away with a lot of the React cruft, namely the [reimplementation of every standard browser event into "synthetic events"].
 Facebook had a good reason to do this for React: They wanted to support legacy Internet Explorer, for all the Facebook grannies and gramps out there.

 This is fine and well and "noble" I guess, but I think it's becoming rapidly unneeded to degrade your app by supporting legacy browsers.
 For the most part, everyone's switched to their phones, which usually come preinstalled with *evergreen* browsers like Chrome or Safari.
-Second, even if there are some stragglers on their old Gateway's running IE 6, we really need to draw the backwards-compatibility line *somewhere*, ideally before we go [totally bonkers], like some people.
+Second, even if there are some stragglers out there on their old Gateway's running IE 6, we really need to draw the backwards-compatibility line *somewhere*, ideally before we go [totally bonkers, like some people].
 My deepest condolences go out to all the Gateway fans.

 ### yarn good, npm bad
 I'm using the yarn command-line tool, instead of the more popular npm.
 I'd really like to ask you all, [why are you still using npm in 2020?](https://iamturns.com/yarn-vs-npm-2018/) Yarn has a much more pleasant-looking CLI (command-line interface, pronounced like CLEE!), and to me, still feels faster than npm.
 Have you ever really *looked* at the output that npm spews all over the sacred console?
 It's a disgrace.
 The colors were chosen seemingly at random, whenever it does *anything at all* it **flashes** and **SCREECHES**, and it draws all sorts of ASCII rectangles whenever something needs an update.